You’ve got to be

 All brands become eroded over time.
 It is unavoidable.

 No matter how well defined and implemented the core brand presentation, no matter how practical the brand guidelines, no matter how disciplined the marketing director, the presentation of a brand loses precision over time.
-The more and broader a brand is disseminated the more it becomes diffused.
+The more broadly a brand is disseminated the more it becomes diffused.
 This is a natural process of use, wear and tear.

 Strategy is the seed

-Marketing strategy identifies the target audience whereas Brand Strategy identifies with the target audience.
+Marketing Strategy identifies the target audience whereas Brand Strategy identifies with the target audience.
 The two perspectives are completely interdependent.